zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <td>Default setting.
 This is used in one-on-one calls, where all users in the channel can talk.</td>
 </tr>
 <tr><td>Live Broadcast</td>
 <td>Live Broadcast.
-Host and audience roles that can be set by calling setClientRole.
+Host and audience roles that can be set by calling the <code>setClientRole</code> method.
 The host sends and receives voice, while the audience receives voice only with the sending function disabled.</td>
 </tr>
 <tr><td>Gaming</td>
 <td>Gaming Mode.
 Any user in the channel can talk freely.
 This mode uses the codec with low-power consumption and low bitrate by default.</td>